Collaborate on a shared spreadsheet in Numbers on Mac

 If you no longer want to have access to a spreadsheet that was shared with you, you can remove yourself from the participant list.

-Move the pointer over your name, click the three dots that appear, then choose Remove Me.
+In the participant list, move the pointer over your name, click , then choose Remove Me.

 Removing your name from the participant list removes the spreadsheet from your iCloud Drive.
 If you later want to access the spreadsheet again, you can use the original link to open it.

 Note: Not all Numbers features are available for a spreadsheet that’s shared with others.
-See this Apple Support article for information.
+See the Apple Support article About collaboration for Pages, Numbers, and Keynote.